 Designing such a detector was difficult.
 Standard detectors use semiconducting devices that create an avalanche of electrical charges when struck by a single photon.
 It takes more than one nanosecond for the avalanche to grow large enough to stand out against the detector’s internal electrical hiss, which is much longer than the window of 100 picoseconds needed to filter out a single photon.

 The detector activates for 100 picoseconds, every nanosecond.
 The detector measures the difference between the signal recorded during one operational cycle and the signal from the preceding cycle, when no matching photo was likely detected.
 This cancels out the background hum and has enabled the team to transmit a quantum key along a 90-kilometer fiber, which carried noisy data at 1 billion bits per second in both directions.
 The team’s goal is to try this technique along a real telecommunications line.

-There is a hypothesis that quantum signals cannot be transmitted beyond the range of a large city of 100 kilometers, since scattering accumulates over distance.
+There is a hypothesis that quantum signals cannot be transmitted beyond the range of a large city of 100 kilometers (62 miles), since scattering accumulates over distance.
 It would be impossible to filter them all out, even with a precisely timed detector.

 Reference: “Coexistence of High-Bit-Rate Quantum Key Distribution and Data on Optical Fiber” by K. A. Patel, J. F. Dynes, I. Choi, A. W. Sharpe, A. R. Dixon, Z. L. Yuan, R. V. Penty and A. J. Shields, 20 November 2012, Physics Review X.